pattilab/DecoID/docs/source/code.rst

     :members: dotProductSpectra,readRawDataFile

 Documentation is on-going.
-All function will be added as more documentation is written.
+All relevant functions will be added as more documentation is written.